Shizen/docstrap/design/Usage.md

 ###### Handling "Complex" Entries

-There are a number of prebuild template handlers for a variety of documentable entites like params, members, sources, properties, etc.  At this time not all of these templates are documented, however ({@link module:template/publish}).
+There are a number of prebuilt template handlers for a variety of documentable entities like params, members, sources, properties, etc.  At this time not all of these templates are documented, however ({@link module:template/publish}).
 New templates can also be created and added to the [`templateOverrideDir`](#templateOverrideDir).
 To leverage one of these templates (new or old) with a tag (again, new or old) you can use one of a few different handler specifiers.

 `alternateHandler`
 :   Allows you to specify a scaffolded handler to use instead of `listing.scaffolded.general.tmpl`.
 At this time the only other scaffolded handler is `listing.scaffolded.kv.tmpl`.